gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 ##### Tests should be fast

-A useful test suite will be run frequently, sometimes multipe times a minute, and therefore must be fast, i.e. a few seconds at most.
+A useful test suite will be run frequently, sometimes multiple times a minute, and therefore must be fast, i.e. a few seconds at most.
 Loosing focus during the run is unwanted because it decreases productivity and breaks the flow.
 Further if unit tests are slow,